pingforhelp/BCA/docs/bca-syllabus.md

 > [!note]
 > This is a Markdown (.md) ver. of the PDF located at [THIS URL](https://apsche.ap.gov.in/sngl_major_1.php).
 Using a Web-based Tool [(pdf2md.morethan)](https://pdf2md.morethan.io) and later edited for better 'readable' on GitHub.
-This Doc only includes Sem.1 Syllabus for English, Computer Sci., and, Intro. to AI.
+This Doc only includes Sem.1 Syllabus for English, Computer Sci.(DSA&DBMS), AI, and, Intro. to Social Work

 Sub Computer Sci.
 [Source](https://apsche.ap.gov.in/Pdf/major_minor1/B.C.A.%20Computer%20Applications%20Major.pdf)

 BASED ON ANDHRA PRADESH STATE COUNCIL OF HIGHER EDUCATION WEB.

  COURSE STRUCTURE (Semester I to VI) **Computer Sci.**

 | Year | Sem | No. | Course Title                                   | Hours/Week | Credits |
 |------|-----|-----|------------------------------------------------|------------|---------|
 | I    | I   | 1   | ~~Computer Fundamentals and Office Automation~~     | 3          | 3       |